renanklehm/true-sight/README.md

-# TrueSight
+# TrueSight ✨

-The TrueSight model is a hybrid forecasting tool that uses an ensemble of statistical forecasting models as an input for a Deep Neural Network (DNN).
-The TrueSight preprocessor class is responsible for concatenating the statistical forecasters in an input space, this class accepts forecasters from the packages `statsforecast`, `scikit-learn`, `pmdarima` and any other class that accepts `seasonal_lenght` as a paramater for the constructor and have a method `.fit(x, y)`.
+The TrueSight model is a super cool hybrid forecasting tool that uses a bunch of statistical forecasting models together with a Deep Neural Network (DNN) to make predictions. 📈🤖 The TrueSight preprocessor class is responsible for getting all the statistical forecasters in one place.
+It can handle forecasters from packages like `statsforecast`, `scikit-learn`, `pmdarima`, and others.
+You just need a class that accepts the `seasonal_length` parameter for the constructor and has a `.fit(x, y)` method.
+Easy peasy! 😎

-## Instalation
+## Instalation 💻

 To install the TrueSight package, just run: